Can You Grow Your Own Seeds in AeroGarden?

 If you’re re-using an old Aerogarden and are doing a new round of planting, make sure to clean and sanitize the machine first.
-I have an in-depth post here on how to do that, or you can watch my vlog here where I show the process.

 If you’re growing larger plants, keep in mind their space requirements.
 Cherry tomatoes need a lot of room and can easily take up an entire counter-top Aerogarden.